 There is the potential to supplement the very limited car/bike parking in Gt.
-Haywood centre by providing parking on this site.
+Haywood centre by providing parking on centre by providing parking on this site.

 There is also the opportunity to provide a valuable recreational facility with pathways and access to Gt.
 Haywood for shops and refreshments.
 Some of the flooding caused by the inadequate size of the culverts under the canal can be managed on site.
 Car/bike parking can be accessed from Mill Lane.
 A bus service runs along Mill Lane from Stafford.